EternityForest/KaithemAutomation/kaithem/src/docs/css.md

 ### .h-1rem to .h-60rem
 Used for fixed heights.
 The sizes are 1,2,4,6,12,24,36,48 and 60.
 A limited number are chosen to not bloat things.
 They are taken from the Highly Composite Number sequence.
-Sets height and flex-basis(Only for children of flex-cols), max still grow or shrink.
+Sets height and flex-basis(Only for children of flex-col), max still grow or shrink.

 ### .max-h-1rem to .max-h-60rem
 Can be 1,2,4,6,12,24, sets max-height